ccheshirecat/volant/docs/architecture/overview.md

 ## System Components
 - **volantd**: Native orchestrator responsible for lifecycle management of Cloud Hypervisor microVMs, static IP allocation, plugin manifest registry, and API exposure (REST, MCP).
-- **volary**: In-VM Go agent that hydrates the runtime declared by the manifest (no longer hard-wired to Chrome).
+- **kestrel**: In-VM Go agent that hydrates the runtime declared by the manifest (no longer hard-wired to Chrome).
 It mounts plugin-defined HTTP/WebSocket routes and manages optional DevTools/log streaming based on the workload contract.
 - **Plugin Runtime Artifacts**: Signed manifests, rootfs bundles, and optional OCI images distributed per plugin.
 The orchestrator injects manifest payloads into the VM kernel cmdline and mounts artifacts from the runtime directory.
 - **Client Tooling**: `volar` CLI providing operator and automation entry points.